 What is chargeable waste?

 It’s non-household or DIY waste items.
 As a general rule, non-household or DIY waste items are materials created from the construction, demolition, alteration or repair of a home or garden.
-For example, sink, bath, kitchen unit, radiator, fence panel, bag of soil or rubble etc.
+For example, sink, bath, kitchen unit, ceramic radiator, fence panel, bag of soil or rubble etc.

 You will still be able to dispose of all household waste free of charge at any of the county’s Household Waste Recycling Centres (HWRCs).

 Soil, rubble, hard-core, plasterboard (gypsum) other DIY type items are classified as construction waste, not household waste, and are expensive for the council to dispose.
 The council is not obliged to provide residents with a disposal site for non-household waste.
 However Oxfordshire County Council recognises that many householders carry out small DIY projects from time to time, and by applying a small charge this allows HWRCs to continue accepting these discretionary types of non-household waste.